coda-platform/guides-and-policies/guides/deployment/README.md

 - Disks: OS - 100 GB, data - 512 GB
 - Data: OS - 100 GB, data - 512 GB<sup>*</sup>

-**Site node recommended minimal specs"
+**Site node recommended minimal specs**

 - 8 cores and 16 GB RAM
 - GPU: RTX 2080 or better NVIDIA-compatible GPU
 - Disks: OS - 100 GB, data - 512 GB<sup>*</sup>

+**Disk partitioning**

-> * It is recommended to dedicate a separate block device (virtual disk) for data.
-Simply because it is best practice and it ensures an easier and more homogenous deployment across sites.
+It is recommended to dedicate a separate block device (virtual disk) for data, to ensure more homogenous deployments across sites.
+Execute `lsblk` on each virtual machine and check the output to get the list of blocks.
+If `lsblk^` utility is not found install it first by doing `yum install -y util-linux`.

 ## Networking requirements

+## Basic networking requirements

 The hub node must be accessible from your site node by HTTPS protocol.
-To reach the hub, your site must permit outbound HTTPS (TCP/443) connections from the site nodes to the correct CIDR blocks:
+You can check whether this is the case using `wget https://google.com`.
+To reach the hub, your site must permit outbound HTTPS (TCP/443) connections from the site nodes to the correct CIDR blocks.

-- 132.203.231.8/29
-- 132.203.189.10/32

-> Some institutional proxies and firewalls may not manage this type of communication correctly with default settings.
-If the site cannot communicate with the hub and maintain a connection, check with your site networking team to permit this kind of communication.
+You will need to find the address of your **NTP servers** (to keep time in sync<sup>*</sup>) and **SMTP servers** (to enable automated system e-mail notifications).
+Both are optional, but recommended.

+> * Necessary to keep all servers time in sync and provides accuracy while doing distributed analysis.
+Using more than one source is a best practice.
+If none is provided, deployment scripts will configure default sources outside your organization, outbound NTP traffic must be permitted for this to work correctly.

+### Restricted network environments.

+For deployment in restricted networking environments, you may need to obtain the address of your **proxy server**, if Internet access is not permitted.

 ## Proxy address whitelist

+If you wish to manage proxy accesses with a strict whitelist, ensure the following ports are whitelisted:

 <table
 <tr><th>URL</th><th>Purpose</th></tr>